pagkly/Zed/Investopedia3/The Risks and Rewards of a Strategic Alliance.md

 The Risks and Rewards of a Strategic Alliance
 ## What Is a Strategic Alliance?

 A strategic alliance is an arrangement between two companies to undertake a mutually beneficial project while each retains its independence.
-The agreement is less complex and less binding than a [joint venture](https://www.investopedia.com/terms/j/jointventure.asp), in which two businesses pool resources to create a separate business entity.
+The agreement is less complex and less binding than a [[joint venture]](https://www.investopedia.com/terms/j/jointventure.asp), in which two businesses pool resources to create a separate business entity.

 A company may enter into a strategic alliance to expand into a new market, improve its product line, or develop an edge over a competitor.
 The arrangement allows two businesses to work toward a common goal that will benefit both.